Before You Apply

 Interested in financial assistance?
 Many opportunities are available to incoming and current students offered through the Admissions office, Financial Aid, and the Honors College.
 There are several non-institutional scholarship opportunities offered for students who qualify based on academic merit, financial need, community service, area of study, organizational affiliation, place of residence or employment, and ethnic or religious background.

 Missed your opportunity to apply to the Honors College?
-You can apply to transfer into the Honors College and receive the same benefits as all other Honors College students.
+Students from both within the University of South Carolina and other universities are eligible to apply to transfer into the Honors College.